mantidproject/mantid/Code/Mantid/docs/source/interfaces/ISIS_Reflectometry.rst

 data is being processed, and easy to adjust any of the options used.

-Integration with data archives is also provided, allowing for data to be located and prepared in the processing table automatically.
+Integration with data archives is also provided, allowing for data to be located and prepared for reduction automatically.

+Information on how to resolve common problems can be found in the `Troubleshooting`_ section of this document.

 Example Workflow
 ----------------

-To follow this example you will need to ISIS reflectometry example materials:
+To follow this example you will need the ISIS reflectometry example materials:

 * ``INTER_NR_test2.tbl``
 * ``INTER00013460.nxs``
 * ``INTER00013462.nxs``
 * ``INTER00013463.nxs``
 * ``INTER00013464.nxs``
-* ``INTER00013469.nxs``
-* ``INTER00013470.nxs``

 These can be downloaded as part of the `ISIS example data <http://download.mantidproject.org/>`_.

 Once they are downloaded, place the nxs files in one of Mantid's user directories.
-(To see a list of directories, click on *File -> Manager User Directories*) The tbl file can be left anywhere you like, as long as you know where it is.
+To see a list of directories, click on **File -> Manage User Directories**.
+``INTER_NR_test2.tbl`` can be saved anywhere you like, as long as you know where it is.

-You can then open MantidPlot, and open the ISIS Reflectometry (Polref) interface.
+Open MantidPlot, and open the ISIS Reflectometry (Polref) interface.
-(*Interfaces -> Reflectometry -> ISIS Reflectometry (Polref)*)
+**Interfaces -> Reflectometry -> ISIS Reflectometry (Polref)**

 Within the interface, we first want to import the tbl file as a TableWorkspace.
-To do this, go to *Reflectometry -> Import .TBL*.
+To do this, click on **Reflectometry -> Import .TBL**.
 A :ref:`LoadReflTBL <algm-LoadReflTBL>` dialog will open.
 Select ``INTER_NR_test2.tbl`` as the file, and enter ``MyTable`` as the output workspace.

 A table workspace called ``MyTable`` should now exist in the ADS (:ref:`Analysis Data Service <Analysis Data Service>`).
-To open the table workspace go to *Reflectometry -> Open Table -> MyTable*.
+To open the table workspace go to **Reflectometry -> Open Table -> MyTable**.
 The processing table (shown below) should now contain four rows (13460, 13462, 13469, 13470).

 .. interface:: ISIS Reflectometry (Polref)
   :widget: viewTable

-We want to process the first two rows, which are in group 1.
-The simplest way to do this is simply to select the two rows we want to process, and then press *Process*.
+Let's process the first group, which consists of the first two rows of the table (13460 and 13462).
+The simplest way to do this is simply to select the two rows we want to process, and then click on **Process**.

 .. tip::
   If you receive an error, consult the `Troubleshooting`_ section of this document for guidance on fixing it.

-If the processing was successful, you should now have ten more workspaces in the ADS.
+You should now have eleven workspaces in the ADS.

 Amongst them should be: